descope-sample-apps/connected-agent/README.md

 **ConnectedAgent** is a powerful showcase of **Descope's Outbound Apps**, enabling secure, AI-driven interactions with CRM systems and business tools.
 It’s designed as both a reference implementation and a customizable foundation for production apps.

+## What is ConnectedAgent?

+ConnectedAgent is a modern, secure, AI-driven integration platform designed to help users connect to their favorite business tools, interact with them through natural language, and perform real-time actions—like scheduling meetings, managing contacts, and analyzing deals—all from one intelligent interface.

+At its core, ConnectedAgent is a reference implementation for developers building:

+- **AI-powered CRM assistants**
+- **Secure third-party OAuth integrations**
+- **Tool-calling agents that manage user tokens and scopes**

+It leverages Descope’s Outbound and Inbound Apps architecture, enabling secure identity and access delegation to and from third-party platforms.

 ## 🚀 Key Features

 ### Core Capabilities